 Kaplan's election over Kerry Hamill in November may have helped tip the balance against De La Fuente, but a number of council members indicated they were ready to see a change — and one vote may not have made the difference this time.

-"It was pretty clear we were going to choose somebody new, and Jane is one of the more senior members," said Councilmember Jean Quan (Montclair-Laurel),
+"It was pretty clear we were going to choose somebody new, and Jane is one of the more senior members," said Councilmember Jean Quan (Montclair-Laurel), adding, "What people really wanted was for it to be a dignified, easy transition compared to last time, compared to how ugly that was."

 Indeed, Monday's selection of Brunner lacked the drama of two years ago, when De La Fuente fended off a challenge for the presidency from Councilmember Larry Reid (Elmhurst-East Oakland) while facing a hostile crowd at Mayor Ron Dellums' swearing-in ceremony.